Business Automation

 Business automation dashboard and reports.

-Even the most automated business processes require human involvement and collaboration at some point in the process.
+Even the most automated business processes require human involvement and collaboration at some point.
 While smart rules, bots, and similar intelligent tools can help make business workflows more efficient, a process that runs entirely on auto-pilot can eventually generate unexpected outcomes.

-When people are involved in a process, they need tools that allow them to collaborate and answer questions.
+People involved in a process need tools to collaborate and answer questions.
 For instance, someone might provide insufficient information to request an expense and wonder why their request was returned.
-Including discussion tools as part of the process allows stakeholders to communicate directly, whether it's before, during, or at the end of a process.
+Including discussion tools as part of the process allows stakeholders to communicate directly, whether before, during, or at the end of a process.

 business automation needs collaboration tools